 When to Avoid Refinancing

-At least two situations that come to mind when you might not want to refinance (only one of them is related to a credit score hit).
-However, you’ll have to use your own judgment – there might be other situations, and the scenarios below might not really be that bad.
+At least two situations that come to mind when you might not want to refinance and only one of them is related to a credit score.
+However, you’ll have to use your own judgment—there might be other situations, and the scenarios below might not really be that bad.

 Wait until after your important loan is approved to refinance the less important loan.
 The same is true if you’re going to refinance multiple loans: start with the one that benefits you the most, and work your way down from there.

-The new loan isn’t really better: another reason to avoid refinancing is that you might end up in a worse position than you were in previously.
+The new loan isn’t really better: another reason to avoid refinancing is that you might end up in a worse position than you previously had.
 You might be able to get a lower interest rate or monthly payment, but what’s the tradeoff?

-If you refinance into a new loan, you’ll often extend the term of the loan; it’ll take you longer to pay it off, and the payments at the beginning of the loan will be mostly interest.
-This is especially dramatic with longer-term loans – if you only have 15 years left on your mortgage, and you refinance to a 30-year mortgage.
-With auto loans, you might not see the same effect – but you will increase your interest costs.
+If you refinance into a new loan, you’ll often extend the term of the loan; it’ll take you longer to pay it off, and the payments at the beginning of the loan will be mostly the interest.
+This is especially dramatic with longer-term loans—if you only have 15 years left on your mortgage, and you refinance to a 30-year mortgage.
+With auto loans, you might not see the same effect—but you will increase your interest costs.
 While it may seem like you got a better deal, you might end up paying more in interest if you switch loans.
 Run the numbers to make sure refinancing makes sense.

 You might also find that you refinance into a less friendly loan.
 For example, if you refinance from federal student loans to a private student loan, you’ll give up the benefits of federal loans.
 Likewise, refinancing a loan that you used to purchase a home might increase your risk if you fail to repay (by turning it into recourse debt).